Sense out of uncertainty, HR without borders

 Dates for Your Diary

-1st January 2025: The Austrian Teleworking Act will come into force.
+1st July 2025: Vietnam's new Trade Union Law will come into force.

 1st July 2025: Significant changes to Queensland (Australia) ADA will commence.